 MSRP signalling can be transferred over WebRTC data channels as a data channel sub-protocol using the SDP offer/answer negotiation according to IETF draft-ietf-mmusic-msrp-usage-data-channel [62].
 WebRTC data channels are described in subclause 5.20.2.
 For WebRTC terminations the procedures in subclause 5.19 shall apply with the modifications described in the present subclause.

 Within received SIP/SDP signalling related to a WebRTC termination MSRP contents within a data channel will be marked with the "subprotocol="MSRP"" subfield in the "a=dcmap" SDP attribute according to IETF draft-ietf-mmusic-data-channel-sdpneg [65].
 The MSRP related "a=msrp-cema", "a=path", "a=accept-types" and "a=setup" SDP attributes will be encapsulated in "a=dcsa" SDP attributes according to IETF draft-ietf-mmusic-data-channel-sdpneg [65].
-The "a=msrp-cema" can be present or omitted in received SIP/SDP signalling, but IETF RFC 6714 [26] is always applicable for MSRP within WebRTC data channels.
+The "a=msrp-cema" can be present or omitted in received SIP/SDP signalling related to a termination where no WebRTC data channel is to be used, but IETF RFC 6714 [26] is always applicable for MSRP within WebRTC data channels and the "a=msrp-cema" shall be present in SIP/SDP signalling related to a WebRTC termination.

 When receiving an SDP offer including such MSRP related information in SIP/SDP signalling related to a WebRTC data channel, and forwarding the SDP offer towards a termination where no WebRTC data channel is to be used, the IMS-ALG shall: